benjystanton/benjystanton.github.io/_posts/2018-05-30-how-to-start-a-service-design-community.md

 - Allow people to join remotely, use quick and easy tools like Google Meet
 - Spread the word using offline channels too (for example; posters in the kitchen)

+Marie has written about [building up the service design community](https://dwpdigital.blog.gov.uk/2018/05/01/building-up-our-service-design-community/) in DWP.

 ## Why to start doing service design

 Sanjay talked about how the [digital service standard](https://www.gov.uk/service-manual/service-standard) is changing to become the [service standard](https://gds.blog.gov.uk/2018/03/07/what-we-need-to-do-to-support-end-to-end-services-across-government/).